activisthandbook/web-dev-course/README.md

-# web-dev-course
+# Rebel Academy: Web development course
-The work of the Rebel Academy students who followed the web development course.
+In this repository, you will find the work of the Rebel Academy students who followed the [web development course](https://www.activisthandbook.org/en/academy/web-dev).